ably/sdk-api-reference/descriptions.md

 ## class `PaginatedResult<T>`

 The `PaginatedResult<T>` object represents a page of results for all message and presence history, stats, and REST presence requests.
-The response from a [Ably REST API paginated query](https://ably.com/docs/rest-api/#pagination) is accompanied by metadata that indicates the relative queries available to the `PaginatedResult` object.
+The response from an [Ably REST API paginated query](https://ably.com/docs/rest-api/#pagination) is accompanied by metadata that indicates the relative queries available to the `PaginatedResult` object.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|